 In 1 or 2 sentences, where are you now?

 Lost.
 Getting lost forever is all that life is and will ever be.

 Where do you want to go next?

 Somewhere not in the city.

 Angel Web is donating a patchwork collage dress made of vintage clothing, 8 months of hard work, and a hidden spider to keep a special part of the universe with you at all times.
 It’s believed that spiders are both good luck and demonic beings.
 Take your pick.
 Starting price: $400, can be outbid for 24hrs.
 If no other bids are made, this dress is yours.
-50% goes to a charity of your choice: American Rivers, Native American Rights Fund, Operation Tiny Home, Rescuing Leftover Cuisine, or Lita’s Food/Water/Clothing Fund
+50% goes to a charity of your choice: American Rivers, Native American Rights Fund, Operation Tiny Home, Rescuing Leftover Cuisine, or Lita’s Community Give Back Fund for Food/Water/Clothing

 Visit the “help others” links above to learn about these non-profits and claim this dress